EmadMokhtar/resume/README.md

-#Emad Mokhtar's Resume
+# Emad Mokhtar's Resume

-My own resume in PDF and HTML format.
+This is my own resume template.
+It is in HTML, and you can print it into PDF format.

-#Open Source
+# Open Source

-Feel free to use it as you like.
+It is open source, so feel free to use it if you like.